camunda/camunda-docs-manual/content/user-guide/cockpit/process-definition-view.md

 {{< img src="../img/cockpit-bulk-cancel.png" title="Bulk Cancel" >}}

 Cancel multiple process instances at once by using this feature.
-In the process definition view, hit the cancel button on the right hand side.
+In the process definition view, hit the  <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-remove-circle"></i> </button> button on the right hand side.
 This opens a confirmation screen in which you can select which process instances to cancel.
 After you have selected which instances to cancel and confirmed the cancellation, the runtime data of the canceled instances will be deleted.
 Please note that only process instances in the current view can be canceled, i.e., a maximum of 50 process instances at once.